GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 1. Navigating to `Forms -> Forms` in your WordPress admin area.
 2. Locate the form you want to create a PDF for, then hover your mouse (or similar device) over that particular row.
 A list of actions will be revealed; click the `Settings` action.
-3. When the page loads you'll see a navigation item called `PDF` in the left sidebar.
+3. When the page loads, you'll see a navigation item called `PDF` in the left sidebar.
 Click that link.
 4. Finally, select the `Add New` button which is above-and-to-the-right of the table shown in the content area.

 :::info